Public Records & Services in Genoa

 Frequently Asked Questions

 To register to vote in Genoa, Nevada, residents can register online through the Nevada Secretary of State's website, by mail, or in person at the Douglas County elections office.
 Nevada requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Nevada Secretary of State's voter lookup tool.
-For local municipal elections in Genoa, contact the Douglas County Clerk's office for schedules and ballot information.
+For local county and state elections (Genoa is an unincorporated community in Douglas County and does not hold municipal elections), contact the Douglas County Clerk's office for schedules and ballot information.

 Property records for Genoa, Nevada are maintained by the Douglas County Assessor's Office and the Douglas County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Douglas County, including parcels in Genoa.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Douglas County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Nevada counties provide online property record searches through their county websites.
-For in-person requests, visit the Douglas County offices at the county courthouse.
 The Douglas County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Genoa, Nevada residents are available through both county and state offices.
 The Nevada Department of Health and Human Services, Office of Vital Records, located in Carson City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Nevada.
 Orders can be placed online, by mail, or in person.
 Locally, the Douglas County Clerk's office issues marriage licenses and maintains marriage records for Douglas County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.